TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

 ### Election Rules

-Elections will happen at least once per year, but may also occur whenever a Team decides by majority vote to call an election.
+Elections will happen at least once per year, but may also occur whenever a Group or Team decides by majority vote to call an election.
 This allows for a Team to get more help if needed.
 An Election can be called in one of three ways:
 * By the majority (more than 50%) of the members of a Group or Team the Election is for.
 This allows for Groups or Teams to deal internally with issues.
 * By the Management Team.
 This allows for periodic elections, and emergency actions like when there are no Team members.
 * By request of more than 30% of the members of all Groups.
 This allows for the general opinion to be heard.